-TSRNs will appear on an MSDS whenever a New Jersey manufacturer wishes to withhold the chemical identity of a product or its components by claiming a trade secret.
-Few materials meet the requirement for trade secret, so this term appears on only a relatively small number of MSDS's.
+TSRNs will appear on an SDS whenever a New Jersey manufacturer wishes to withhold the chemical identity of a product or its components by claiming a trade secret.
+Few materials meet the requirement for trade secret, so this term appears on only a relatively small number of SDS's.

 See also: CAS Number, EINECS, trade secret, UN Number.

 Additional definitions from Google and OneLook.

 Entry last updated: Sunday, February 6, 2022.
 This page is copyright 2000-2023 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.

 Disclaimer: The information contained herein is believed to be true and accurate, however ILPI makes no guarantees concerning the veracity of any statement.
 Use of any information on this page is at the reader's own risk.
 ILPI strongly encourages the reader to consult the appropriate local, state and federal agencies concerning the matters discussed herein.